SolaceLabs/pubsubplus-cf-dev/README.md

 ### Deployment Step 3 - Deploy

-This will deploy the VMR(s) to BOSH-lite and run an bosh errand to deploy the Solace Service Broker and add solace-pubsub as a service in Cloud Foundry.
+This will deploy the PubSub+ instance(s) to BOSH-lite and run an bosh errand to deploy the Solace Service Broker and add solace-pubsub as a service in Cloud Foundry.

 _If not sure what to pick just use the default with no parameters.
-Otherwise, please ensure that you have allocated enough memory to the BOSH-lite VM for the number and types of VMRs that you want to deploy._
+Otherwise, please ensure that you have allocated enough memory to the BOSH-lite VM for the number and types of PubSub+ instances that you want to deploy._

 If deploying on **Windows**, you must also provide a `-w` option to the `solace_deploy.sh` script.

-**Example:** Deploy the default which is a single instance of a Shared VMR using a self-signed server certificate and evaluation vmr edition.
+**Example:** Deploy the default which is a single instance of a Shared PubSub+ instance using a self-signed server certificate and evaluation PubSub+ instance edition.
 ~~~~
 solace_deploy.sh
 ~~~~